wpmetabox/docs/_docs/fields/datetime.md

 ## Overview

-The datetime field allows users to select a date and time via a friendly UI.
+The datetime field allows you to select a date and time via a friendly UI.
 This field uses jQuery UI date & time picker libraries.

 ## Screenshots